GitHub Actions: Understanding the Push and Pull Request Triggers

 What’s Next

-- Manual triggers with
+- Manual triggers: Trigger workflows on-demand with

 workflow_dispatch

-What we’ve covered today push
+The triggers we covered today - push

 and pull_request